-The State Constitution and State law provide municipalities with the governmental, corporate, and proprietary powers to enable them to conduct municipal government, perform municipal functions, and render municipal services.
+The State Constitution158 and State law159 provide municipalities with the governmental, corporate, and proprietary powers to enable them to conduct municipal government, perform municipal functions, and render municipal services.
 The Florida Municipal Officials' Manual, a publication of the Florida League of Cities, recommends that every legislative body adopt parliamentary procedures.
-However, the City Charter and ordinances are silent regarding parliamentary procedures for the conduct of City Council meetings and our discussions with City Council members and City personnel disclosed that the City Council had not established parliamentary procedures for conducting City Council business.
+However, the City Charter and ordinances are silent regarding parliamentary procedures for the conduct of City Council